georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Georgia, bankruptcy is a process to eliminate or pay off debt legally, at a reduced amount.
 Such petitions are typically processed by the bankruptcy court, a special court in the federal court system.

-There are three bankruptcy courts in Georgia, including Georgia Middle District Court, Georgia Northern District Court, and the Georgia Southern District Court.
+There are three bankruptcy courts in Georgia, including the Georgia Middle District Court, the Georgia Northern District Court, and the Georgia Southern District Court.
 The District Courts maintain bankruptcy records in Georgia.
 Bankruptcy records filing and documentation are the sole responsibility of the court clerk.
 The general process of bankruptcy in Georgia starts when the debtor files a petition in a court.
-Persons needing debt relief may be able to do so by filing for bankruptcy under the requirement of Chapter 7 bankruptcy or Chapter 13 bankruptcy before proceeding.
+Persons needing debt relief may be able to do so by filing for bankruptcy under the requirements of Chapter 7 bankruptcy or Chapter 13 bankruptcy before proceeding.

 Unless expunged, bankruptcy records are accessible to members of the public upon request.
-Georgia bankruptcy records are also obtainable on third-party websites such as courtrecords.us.
-Also, bankruptcy records may be reviewable through public access to electronic court records (PACER) service.
+Georgia bankruptcy records are also obtainable on third-party websites such as Georgiacourtrecords.us.
+Also, bankruptcy records may be reviewable through public access to the electronic court records (PACER) service.
 Using this portal would require creating an account and paying a search and copy fee.

 What do Georgia Bankruptcy Records Contain?